Raising Pilgrim’s Chickens

 Pilgrim’s operates various fresh processing plants and prepared foods cook plants in the U.S. Pilgrim’s also operates three fresh processing plants in Mexico and one in Puerto Rico.

 Every Pilgrim’s processing facility in the U.S. is regularly inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) to ensure that our food products meet all federal food safety standards.

 All of our plants have been certified by the British Retailers Consortium (BRC), one of four audits recognized by the Global Food Safety Initiative.
 These audits, which today are required by most of our retail customers, are used to evaluate a plant’s food safety and quality programs.
 With 326 requirements that must be met before a final certification grade can be given, the audit is among the toughest in the industry.
 Earning a “clean sweep” of all plants passing this thorough audit for four years in a row is an unprecedented achievement, and we are extremely proud of each of our plants for their dedication and commitment to food safety and quality standards.

 Pilgrim’s has adopted the science-based guidelines for animal welfare issued by the National Chicken Council.
-These guidelines are designed to promote the humane treatment and well-being of poultry throughout the production process.

 In addition, all Pilgrim’s employees who handle live birds are required to complete animal-welfare training on an annual basis.
 Our contract growers receive similar training.
 All are required to sign a training compliance form indicating that they have received this training and understand their responsibilities regarding our animal welfare program.